 As far back as I can remember I knew I must not expect any favouritism from my mother.
 I must not rub my sisters’ noses in the fact that on the face of it, their Mummy didn’t want them.
 Though I don’t remember my mother saying so, and I don’t remember my father ever saying a bad word about his first wife, as a small child bursting with love for my perfect Mummy, the fact that my sisters didn’t have a proper mummy of their own was unbearably sad.
 And so I shared.

-When I went to university, my boyfriend was shocked to discover that I didn’t know the Winnie the Pooh books, and in fact he read them to me as we lolled lazily in bed in his set of rooms at Balliol.
+When I went to university, my boyfriend was shocked to discover that I didn’t know the Winnie the Pooh books.
+He read them to me as we lolled lazily in bed in his set of rooms at Balliol.

 He was in the year above me and had achieved some small notoriety as one of the gang that had drunkenly started the Pooh-sticks Society and launched it at Fresher’s Week about the time that I met him.
 I remember them wondering, after loads of people joined, what they were going to do with all the members.

-I don’t remember my mother ever reading to me.
-In fact, as I discovered when she became a completely doting Omi, she is hopeless at reading stories.
+I don’t remember my mother ever reading to me. n fact, as I discovered when she became a completely doting Omi, she is hopeless at reading stories.
 I don’t remember bedtimes with stories or kisses.
 I don’t remember cuddles.
 I am not saying there were none.
 But I don’t remember.
 I do remember going to nursery school and feeling inadequate even then.
 I enjoyed painting.
 And I could already read.
 My mother had taught me using flashcards, which I believe was the new-fangled thing at the time.
 So she must surely have devoted time and attention to me when I was little.
 I was bored when I started school.
 The teachers called my mother in to complain that I spent hours gazing out of the window.
 ‘Have you asked her what she is doing?’
 The teachers apparently though it hilarious that I claimed to be counting birds.

 They say one’s intelligence derives from one’s mother.
 I wonder how rigorous that science was.
 I was brought up thinking that my dad was terribly clever and my mother was not.